Stable sets of primes in number fields: -property

-Notice that we use a shift in the definitions compared with \cite{Sch} or \cite{Wi2}: what there is called algebraic $\Kapi$ for $p$, we call here pro-$p$ $\Kapi$.
-Parts (i) and (iii) of our definition coincide with the definition of $K(\pi,1)$ in \cite{St} A.1.2.
+Notice that we use a shift in the definitions compared with \cite{Sch} or \cite{Wi2}: what there is called a $\Kapi$ for $p$, we call here a pro-$p$ $\Kapi$.
+Parts (i) and (iii) of our definition coincide with the definition of a $K(\pi,1)$ in \cite{St} A.1.2.
 By decomposing any sheaf into $p$-primary components we obtain: